gitbls/pistrong/README.md

 * `InstallPiStrong` - Install and configure strongSwan

-* `makeMyCA` - Create your secure custom CA supporting iOS, Windows, and Linux Clients after completing the installation.
-Or you can roll your own of course, using this as a model.
+* `makeMyCA` - Create your secure custom CA supporting Android, iOS/MacOS, Linux, and Windows Clients after completing the installation.

 * `makeTunnel` - Use makeTunnel to create a Site-to-Site (remote LANs are accessible) or Host-to-Host VPN (remote LANs are not accessible) with strongSwan on both ends of the VPN.

-**NOTE:** It's 99%  likely that MacOS and Android clients will work as well, but they have not been tested.
-If you have either of these and want to help me document these, let me know via a GitHub issue.

-If you find pistrong useful, please consider starring it to help me understand how many people are using it.
+If you find pistrong useful, please consider starring it so I can better understand how many people are using it.
 Thanks!

 ## Installation Videos